 An aircraft is eligible for U.S. Registration if it is not registered in another country and it is owned by:

-- a Resident Alien (foreign individual lawfully admitted for permanent U.S. residence
+- An individual citizen of a foreign country lawfully admitted for permanent residence in the U.S.,

-- a non-citizen corporation lawfully organized and doing business under the laws of the U.S. or one of the States as long as the aircraft is based and primarily used in the U.S. (60% of all flight hours must be from flights starting and ending within the U.S.)
+- A non-U.S. citizen corporation organized and doing business under the laws of the U.S. or one of the States as long as the aircraft is based and primarily used in the U.S. (60% of all flight hours must be from flights starting and ending within the U.S.)

 Registering Your Aircraft